Ebola vaccination campaign begins in Democratic Republic of Congo | Health

-An Ebola vaccination campaign has begun in the city of Butembo, in eastern Democratic Republic of Congo, the World Health Organization (WHO) said in a tweet.
+An Ebola vaccination campaign has begun in the city of Butembo, in eastern Democratic Republic of Congo, the World Health Organization (WHO) said in a tweet on Monday.

-Health workers at Matanda health centre were the first to be vaccinated on Monday, the WHO said.
+Health workers at Matanda health centre, where the first Ebola patient was treated, were the first to be vaccinated, the WHO said.
+Congo has confirmed four cases of Ebola since a resurgence of the virus was announced on Feb.
+7 in Butembo, the epicentre of a previous outbreak that was declared over last June.

+On Friday, 1,200 doses of Ebola vaccine and cold chain equipment arrived in the city, according to the WHO.
+Separately, the West African country of Guinea declared a new Ebola outbreak on Sunday, with seven confirmed cases and three deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)